 In 2014, Facebook acquired Oculus, the virtual reality startup company started by Palmer Luckey, for approximately $3 billion.
 Despite insisting that Oculus still would operate somewhat independently from Facebook, the Oculus branch of Facebook slowly but steadily became a bigger part of the Facebook ecosystem and less of its own entity.

-Up until recently, owners of an Oculus headset could simply log in with an Oculus ID/account when using their device — no direct Facebook association required.
-It was possible to link your Facebook and Oculus accounts together for social features, but it was never mandated and remained an optional feature.
+Originally, owners of an Oculus headset could simply log in with an Oculus ID/account when using their device — no direct Facebook association required.
+It was possible to link your Facebook and Oculus accounts together for social features, but it was not mandated and remained an optional feature.
 However, over time, this began to change.

 In May 2018, Facebook required that users would need to link their Facebook and Oculus accounts together in order to access Oculus Venues.